Simont-ngotho/TIME-SERIES-MODEL/README.md

 ```

-Data visualization to help in analyzing complex data, identifying patterns, and extracting valuable insights.
-Simplifying complex information and presenting it visually enables the data users to make informed and effective decisions quickly and accurately.
+Data visualization to help in analyzing complex data, identifying patterns, and extracting valuable insights in this Time Series Model.
+Simplifying complex information and presenting it visually will enable the users of this vehicle data make informed and effective decisions quickly and accurately.

 ```python
 # Data Exploration (Exploratory Data Analysis (EDA))